juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

 image: /assets/uploads/d-koi-fc1gbkmv-dw-unsplash.jpg
 credit: https://unsplash.com/@dkoi
 ---
-## Generative AI: A Revolutionary Tool for Businesses?
+## Generative AI: A Magic Tool for Businesses?

 Lately, it's nearly impossible to go a day without encountering headlines about generative AI technologies and their applications like ChatGPT or AutoGPT.
 AI has become red hot again, and its hotness is astonishing: suddenly almost everyone wants to jump on the AI bandwagon.